risk-first/website/Estimates.md

   - What [Complexity Risks](Complexity-Risk) will we face building our software?
 How can we avoid it ending up as a [Big Ball Of Mud](Complexity-Risk#Protocols-And-Types)?
   - Where are we likely to face [Boundary Risks](Boundary-Risk) and [Dead End Risks](Complexity-Risk#dead-end-risk)?

-Instead of the Agile Estimation being about picking out a story-point number based on some idealised amount of typing that needs to be done, it should be about surfacing and weighing up risks.  e.g:
+Instead of the Agile Estimation being about picking out a story-point number based on some idealised amount of work that needs to be done, it should be about surfacing and weighing up risks.  e.g:

  - "Adding this new database is problematic because it's going to massively increase our [Dependency Risk](Dependency-Risk)."
  - "I don't think we should have component A interacting with component B because it'll introduce extra [Communication Risk](Communication-Risk) which we will always be tripping over."